AlirezaSN/AlirezaSN.github.io/_pages/about.md

 * 🎙 Holding multiple sessions like estimation, grooming, retrospective and other internal coordinations
 * 📊 Reviewing statistical metrics from Google Analytics and Firebase
 * 📱 Sending weekly report of Cafe-Bazaar comments (customer feedback)
-* 🧪 Testing the output of Android, iOS, web applications and admin panels
+* 🧪 Testing Android, iOS, web applications and admin panels
 * 🧪 Testing API services along with cooperation in their design
 * 📡 Sending push notifications to application users
 * 📊 Monitoring stability metrics of systems with Sentry and Grafana